aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 ## Provision using infrastructure as code

-There are three options in the [infra](infra/) folder for provisioning and deploying the backend services.
+There are multiple options in the [infra](infra/) folder for provisioning and deploying the backend services.
+See instructions below for how to set up each of these options.
+1. ECS on Fargate, deployed via CloudFormation using [ECS rolling update deployments](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-ecs.html)
+1. ECS on Fargate, deployed via CloudFormation using [ECS task set deployments](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-external.html)
+1. ECS on Fargate, deployed via CloudFormation using [CodeDeploy blue-green deployments](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/blue-green.html)
+1. ECS on Fargate, deployed using [CodeDeploy blue-green deployments](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-bluegreen.html) outside of CloudFormation
+1. EKS on Fargate, deployed via CloudFormation using a [CloudFormation custom resource to run kubectl](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-eks-legacy.KubernetesResource.html)

-### ECS on Fargate
+### ECS on Fargate (rolling update deployments)

-The [cdk](infra/cdk/) folder contains examples of how to model this service with the [AWS Cloud Development Kit (AWS)](https://github.com/awslabs/aws-cdk) and provision the service with AWS CloudFormation.
-See the [pipelines](../pipelines/) folder for instructions on how to continously deploy this example.
+The [cdk](infra/cdk/) folder contains an example of how to model this service with the [AWS Cloud Development Kit (AWS)](https://github.com/awslabs/aws-cdk) and deploy the service with CloudFormation, using [ECS rolling update deployments](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-ecs.html).

 To deploy the Typescript example, run the following.
 ```